play 1 minute recap

 responsive web

-The Kilimanjaro Porters Assistance Project (KPAP) is a Tanzanian NGO focused on securing ethical treatment and fair pay for the porters on Mount Kilimanjaro.
+The Kilimanjaro Porters Assistance Project (KPAP) is a Tanzanian NGO focused on securing ethical treatment and fair pay for the guides and porters on Mount Kilimanjaro.
 I worked with KPAP staff and volunteers to improve the usability and visual design of their website.

 A photograph of porters setting up camp on Mount Kilimanjaro